-When we first start learning about the Higher Self, many of us have the same question… “If I have a Higher Self, does that mean I have a ‘Lower Self’ as well?”
+When we first start learning about the Higher Self, many of us have the same question… “If we all have a Higher Self, does that mean we have a ‘Lower Self’ as well?”

 Well, the answer is both yes and no. There is no foil to the Higher Self like the devil and angel we often see on the shoulders of cartoon characters.
 There is no lower self that intentionally pulls out away from our Higher Selves purely out of maliciousness and a conscious desire to harm us.